Homeowner association: Association management

 Many HOAs (especially larger ones with more upscale amenities) hire management companies to handle the governing duties of the association.

 Management services are typically divided into three categories: financial only, full management, and on-site management.
 Financial services typically cover administration of bank accounts, bookkeeping, assessment collection, and the HOAs budget.
 Full management typically includes the financial services plus help with board meetings (keeping minutes, agendas, etc.), board elections, and maintenance duties (obtaining contractor bids, etc.).
 On-site management typically includes all of the full management services plus direct assistance to homeowners with an assigned manager to the HOA.

-Education requirements for managers varies from state to state, with some requiring certification under all circumstances and others having a more lenient approach.
+Education requirements for managers varies from jurisdiction to jurisdiction, with some requiring certification under all circumstances and others having a more lenient approach.
 For instance, while California does not require HOA managers to be certified, it does require that managers meet certain educational requirements to claim certification.